Posted on April 7, 2023

 If she did attend or graduate from a high school, it definitely wasn’t Van Nuys High School.

-The UPI photos never mention Paige’s title of Playboy Playmate, but the local Lake Havasu City paper does.
+The wire service photos never mention Paige’s title of Playboy Playmate, but the local Lake Havasu City paper does.

 I’ve been unable to find any credits for Paige or Lisa on the Jonathan Winters Show 1967-1969.
 The show was filmed at CBS Television City on Fairfax, as was Playboy After Dark.
 PAD ran from 68-70.